Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 Access to historical data is a key feature that Ahrefs offers to its core customers.
 This means that you can look at historical data back to 2015.
 They also allow you to select two dates to easily compare the two and see what has changed regarding your statistics.

-Information you’ll be able to see and compare includes how keywords rank, the traffic volume they bought in and their position on Google.
+Information you’ll be able to see and compare includes how keywords rank, the traffic volume they brought in, and their position on Google (and you can choose from multiple search engines).

 Semrush has made it easy for you to see the historical data of any of your domains.